 Has your dentist informed you that you require oral surgery?
 Are you freaking out at the mention of the word, ‘surgery’?
 The thought of getting a surgical procedure done can be intimidating.
 However, it’s important to avoid assuming that something is seriously wrong with you.
 Oral surgery is done for many reasons, including for many not-so-serious conditions.
+And for those who don’t need oral surgery, it is extremely crucial that you take good care of your teeth.
+This means going for regular check-ups and choosing emergency dentistry within Catoosa when the need arises.

 What is oral surgery?